material-motion/material-motion/specifications/runtime.md

 ##### Remote execution

 Actors often depend on external systems to execute their Intentions.
-An Actor is therefore responsible for informing the Motion Runtime of two events:
+An Actor is responsible for informing the Motion Runtime of two events:

 - When remote execution begins.
 - When remote execution ends.